Vilksar/GeneticAlgNetControl/README.md

 ### Build

 The repository consists of a Visual Studio 2019 project.
 You can download it to run or build the application yourself.
-You need to have [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0) installed on your computer in order to run it, or the corresponding SDK in order to also be able to build it.
+You need to have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed on your computer in order to run it, or the corresponding SDK in order to also be able to build it.

 ### Release

 You can directly download the application (corresponding to your operating system) from the [releases page](../../releases).
-No prerequisites are needed in order to run it, although permission to execute the application and permission to create files might be needed.
+No prerequisites are needed in order to run it, although permission to execute the application and permission to create files might be required.

-After downloading the ZIP archive, simply unarchive it and it is ready to run, no installation being required.
+After downloading the ZIP archive, simply unarchive it and it is ready to run, without any installation.
 Please note that on MacOS and Linux it might be needed to manually mark the file `GeneticAlgNetControl` as executable.

 ## Usage